commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 ##### Syncing from a commercetools project

-When syncing from a source commercetools project, you can use [`transformInventoryReferences`](https://commercetools.github.io/commercetools-sync-java/v/4.0.1/com/commercetools/sync/inventories/service/InventoryReferenceTransformService.html#transformInventoryReferences-java.util.List-) the method that transforms(resolves by querying and caching key values for Ids) and maps from a `InventoryEntry` to `InventoryEntryDraft` using cache in order to make them ready for reference resolution by the sync, for example:
+When syncing from a source commercetools project, you can use [`transformInventoryReferences`](https://commercetools.github.io/commercetools-sync-java/v/4.0.1/com/commercetools/sync/inventories/service/InventoryReferenceTransformService.html#transformInventoryReferences-java.util.List-) method that transforms(resolves by querying and caching key-id pairs) and maps from a `InventoryEntry` to `InventoryEntryDraft` using cache in order to make them ready for reference resolution by the sync, for example:

 ````java
 // Build an InventoryEntryQuery for fetching inventories from a source CTP project without any references expanded for the sync: